-From soil springs life.
-The soil holds the vitality of our gardens, generations of biological decay and growth, disturbance and recovery, regret and promise.
-Hands in the earth, we are connected to land and healing.
+From soil springs life; it holds the vitality of our gardens, generations of biological decay and growth, disturbance and recovery, regret and promise.
+Hands in the earth, we are connected to land and the possibilities of healing.
 How might we reciprocate this nurturing energy?